Falts42/official-z-prefix-proj/README.md

 # official-z-prefix-proj

+Preface: You may notice that my front-end files are not organized.
+There was an issue with the docker compose not being able to initially recognize the file paths outside of src, so I threw all of them into src as that was the easiest solution to continue making progress.
+Had I had more time, I would've tried to fix this.
+Sorry for the inconvenience.

 Hello there!
 Welcome to Zach Falter's Z-Prefix Project!

 If you are using this app for the first time, I have included steps on how to get you up and running in no time.